 A similar situation, Mediasite Events recently streamed an annual sales meeting to 600+ viewers in the wake of the recent earthquakes in Puerto Rico that left the conference venue unavailable.
 The client quickly found a new venue in South Carolina and turned to Mediasite Events to live stream video of the meeting.
 Employees all over the country, including those stranded in airports, those with home offices, and those at its headquarters watched and participate in the live event.
 Mediasite incorporated chat and the ability to submit questions allowing remote attendees to feel more engaged with the conference.
 [Learn more about this event in our blog post here.]

 Even tradeshows further away from the center of the outbreak are being affected, as companies choose to pull their participation for safety concerns.
-Sony just announced it will not be attending this month’s Mobile World Congress tech conference in Barcelona, one of the world’s most important mobile tech shows.
+Sony announced it will not be attending the Mobile World Congress tech conference in Barcelona, one of the world’s most important mobile tech shows.
 Others like LG and ZTE also pulled out of the meeting.
 [Read: The Verge: Coronavirus threatens to throw world’s biggest phone show into chaos]